kopalite/ExpressWalker/README.md

 # ExpressWalker
 ExpressWalker provides a generic way to examine and change any object graph in fashion similar to "Visitor Pattern".
 One can build generic hierarchy composition - called visitor - capable to "visit" any property, collect its value and change it.

-The things that are configurable are: property owner, property name & type, depth of visit, changing value expression, cloning...
+The optional and configurable things available are

+- owner type of visited property
+- name & type of visited property
+- depth of visit
+- expression for changing property value,
+- cloning...

 Uses refleciton only while building re-usable visitor (initial step) and relies purely on expression trees afterwards.
 It is optionally protected from circular references.
 It provides fluent API in the following way: